ZhangYet/bagpipe/content/en/posts/ebpf-subnet-ipv6.md

 }
 ```

-But when I testing, I didn't get any data for ipv6 throughput.
-But once I delete the if part, the test server did have ipv6 throughput.
+But when I tested, I didn't get any data for ipv6 throughput.
+But when I deleted the if part, the test server did have ipv6 throughput.

 What happened?

 ### Write a bpftrace script {#write-a-bpftrace-script}

-Since we cannot use [bpf_trace_printk()](https://github.com/iovisor/bcc/blob/master/docs/reference_guide.md#1-bpf_trace_printk) in ebpf_exporter, I don't know what happend in the if statment `if ((remote_ip[0] & MASK0_FOR_IPV6) != SUBNET0)`.
+Since we cannot use [bpf_trace_printk()](https://github.com/iovisor/bcc/blob/master/docs/reference_guide.md#1-bpf_trace_printk) in ebpf_exporter, I don't know what happened in the if statement `if ((remote_ip[0] & MASK0_FOR_IPV6) != SUBNET0)`.
-I decided to write a bpftrace script to test it.
+I decided to write a bpftrace script to test this.

 ```nil
 #!/usr/bin/env bpftrace